 Found is built specifically for self-employed people.
 It tracks expenses automatically, estimates your quarterly taxes in real time, and tags transactions by category as they come in.
 If you want banking and tax prep in one place, Found is the one to look at.

 Mercury earns a small amount of interest on deposits and has a polished interface.
-It’s a step up in features for shoppers whose income volume justifies it — but it’s overkill for most casual shoppers just starting out.
+It’s a step up in features for shoppers whose income justifies it.
+But it’s overkill for most casual shoppers just starting out.

-A free personal checking account still works if you’re not ready for a business account yet.
+A free personal checking account still works if you’re not ready for a business bank account yet.
 Ally, SoFi, and other online banks offer free personal checking with no minimums.
-The key remains the same: that account touches nothing but mystery shopping money.
+The rule stays the same: that account touches nothing but mystery shopping money.

-One underrated benefit of a dedicated account is what it does for your records automatically — without any extra effort from you.
+One underrated benefit of a dedicated business bank account is what it does for your records on its own.
+No extra effort required from you.

 Your monthly bank statements show every deposit (income) and every withdrawal (expense).
 If you’re ever audited, that’s a corroborating record behind your expense log and your Schedule C. It shows the IRS that your records aren’t just numbers in a spreadsheet — they match real transactions in a real account.

 It also makes it easy to catch gaps.
-If your expense log shows 14 reimbursements in March but your bank statement only shows 13 transfers from mystery shopping companies, something’s off.
+Say your expense log shows 14 reimbursements in March.
+But your bank statement only shows 13 transfers from mystery shopping companies.
+Something’s off.
 You find that now, when it’s easy to fix, rather than in April when it’s a problem.

 Tax reserve habit: Every time a shop payment lands, transfer 25% of it into a Novo reserve account labeled “Tax Reserve.”
 You won’t miss money that moves automatically, and you’ll never face a surprise quarterly tax bill.
 When estimated payments are due, the money is already waiting.
 Our Quarterly Taxes Guide covers due dates and how to calculate what you owe.

-Opening a business checking account is faster than most people expect.
-For a sole proprietor — which is what most mystery shoppers are — the process typically takes under ten minutes online.
+Opening a business bank account is faster than most people expect.
+For a sole proprietor — which is what most mystery shoppers are — the process usually takes under ten minutes online.

-For Novo specifically, you’ll need your Social Security number, a government-issued photo ID, proof of a U.S. address, and a cell phone number from a major carrier.
+For Novo specifically, you’ll need a few things.
+Your Social Security number.
+A government-issued photo ID.
+Proof of a U.S. address.
+A cell phone number from a major carrier.
 No EIN is required for sole proprietors.
 No credit check.
 The application is fully online, and approval is usually fast.

 Once your account is open, connect it to your payment platforms — PayPal Business, Cash App Business, or whatever you use.
 Set up direct deposit with any mystery shopping companies that offer it.
 Create a tax reserve account in Novo’s reserve feature if you go that route.
 The whole setup takes less than an hour.